 Honors and Awards

-List all the professional awards you’ve won, and include a brief description about each one.
+List all the professional awards you’ve won, and include a brief description of each one.

 Detail any degrees and certifications you have received in this section.
 Also include the institution you received them from, when you received them and a short summary if necessary.

 Join groups related to your business to learn about industry trends, network with your peers, and connect with potential customers.
 LinkedIn groups allow you to connect with people that may not be in your network and provide a forum for sharing information and ideas.

 This section is for colleagues to share work-related experiences about you.
 Many times managers or clients use this second to recommend working with you by sharing a positive experience they had.

 Recommendations provide excellent credibility for you and your business.